Securing and Retaining Human Resources

 Encouraging Greater Activity among Foreign Employees

-In fiscal 2013, Kawasaki began recruiting non-Japanese university graduates.
+In fiscal year ended March 31, 2013, Kawasaki began recruiting non-Japanese university graduates.
 We continue to search globally, with new employees coming primarily from South Korea, China, Sweden and Australia.
 Given this global recruitment perspective, we prepared guidebooks for people who work with foreign nationals and distributed the materials to relevant divisions to improve communication between non-Japanese employees and their superiors and workplace colleagues and to help Japanese staff better understand foreign nationals who have different religious and cultural backgrounds.

 Change in Number of Foreign Nationals (administrative and technical position only, as of April 1 for each year) (non-consolidated)